Quantum Information Processing: Foundations - Part 2

 Before going into specifics, let's lay out some foundations.

-We can recall that a single qubitqubit state in the computational basis is of the form:
+We can recall that a single qubit state in the computational basis is of the form:

 It has this Bloch sphere state function: